WANNABY/wanna-virtual-fitting-room-samples/README.md

 ### Get the current model ID

-**Note:** This section only makes sense for Virtual Try-On, as in 3D Viewer you're always loading a single model and know its identifier.
+**Note:** This section only makes sense for virtual try-on, as in 3D Viewer you're always loading a single model and know its identifier.

 It should be easy for the user to buy or add to favorites the model they're trying on.
 You may want, for example, to put an "Add to cart" button in the page footer.
 To do that, you will need to get in real time the identifier of the model that is being tried on now.
 Listen to events from the fitting room.
 Virtual Fitting Room raises the `MODEL_SET` event that contains the ID of the model that is currently loaded.